 By Tammy Sons

-The weeds can appear anywhere in the garden and they are mostly found in flower beds, vegetable patches, lawns and gravel areas.
-Weeds can potentially damage the entire look of your landscape and they also hamper the growth of your plants which makes it all the more important to remove them.
+The weeds can appear anywhere in the garden, and they are mostly found in flower beds, vegetable patches, lawns, and gravel areas.
+Weeds can potentially damage the entire look of your landscape, and they also hamper the growth of your plants which makes it all the more important to remove them.
 Weeds directly compete with your plants and vegetables by utilizing essential nutrients from the soil that are meant for the growth of your plants.
 These unnecessary weeds can impact the quality and production of fruits and vegetable in your garden.

 Herbicides or weedicides can be used if the weed growth is abnormally excessive.
-Herbicides are chemical in nature and can be potentially hazardous for the crops in used in large quantities.
-It is advisable to use only the recommended amount as per instructions so as to yield maximum results without causing any damage to your plants.
+Herbicides are chemical and can be potentially hazardous for the crops in used in large quantities.
+It is advisable to use only the recommended amount as per instructions to yield maximum results without causing any damage to your plants.
 Grow healthy plants in your garden so that they thrive well in all conditions.
 Good quality plants are less susceptible to damage thus they are great for home gardens.